RedisLabs/redislabs-docs/content/platforms/pcf/using-pcf.md

 Use the cf creates/delete/update-service commands or use the Pivotal Apps Manager web UI to create and manage databases through available plans.
     {{< /note >}}

-## Installing a License Key in an Existing Cluster
+## Installing a license key in an existing cluster

 1. Connect to the Redis Enterprise UI per the instructions above.